 All visiting filmmakers and their guests are provided with lunch everyday in our filmmaker lounge during the festival.
 In the past with help from our sponsors the festival has provided half the cost of hotel rooms for visiting filmmakers as a way to ease the costs associated with visiting Athens during the festival.
 AIFVF also provides free ground transportation from the Columbus, Ohio airport.

 We host special workshops and talks for filmmakers by our guest artists.
 In 2016 Ed Lachman (academy nominated cinematographer of "Carol" and "Far from Heaven") and Charles Burnett ("Killer for Sheep", "To Sleep With Anger") led discussions and answered questions about their process and careers.
-In 2017 we moderated a panel discussion on Women and Comedy, had extended interviews with artist/activist Sabaah Folayan and photographer/media artist Martha Rosler and held special screenings including a screening of Harlan County followed by a special post-screening discussion with Jerry Johnson (one of the coal miners in the film).
-Last years fest included workshops, presentations and discussions with multimedia artist Laurie Anderson.
+In 2017 we moderated a panel discussion on Women and Comedy, had extended interviews with artist/activist Sabaah Folayan and photographer/media artist Martha Rosler and held special screenings including a screening of Harlan County U.S.A. followed by a special post-screening discussion with Jerry Johnson (one of the coal miners in the film).
+Previous festivals have included workshops, presentations and discussions with internationally recognized artists including multimedia artist Laurie Anderson.

 Each year special jurors comprised of guest artists, and other professionals in the field award cash prizes in each category (Experimental, Short Narrative, Feature Narrative, Animation, Short Documentary, and Feature Documentary) as well as The Black Bear Award for best use of sound and the Film House Award for visionary filmmaking.
 Jurors give out over $20,000 in prizes and services each year.